-Students are required to attend three days of compulsory classes during the teaching and training weeks.
-As such, the spare time could be used for gaining paid work [international students on study visas must not work more than 20 hours per week during each 10 week term].
+Students are required to attend three days of compulsory classes during the teaching and training weeks; a timetable that provides spare time for studying and gaining paid work [international students on study visas must not work more than 20 hours per week during each 10-week term].

 Assessments will occur through a combination of written assignments and practical application projects.
-As such, students will undertake formative assessments during class using workbooks for individual units, while final assessments will be clustered.
+As such, students will undertake formative assessments during class using workbooks for individual units.
+Final assessments will be clustered.

 Students can view our fee structure including payments and refund policies.